 These accounts are also specially designed for US-based account IRA and Trust account holders.
 Trust and IRA are retirement accounts whose funds can be directed to alternative investments like the trade of futures and futures options via Generic trade.
 Traders with IRA and Trust accounts on Generic trade platform also stand to benefit from tax deductions and conservative investment strategies aimed at the protection of the invested capital.

-The company currently maintains three rather simplistic trader platforms.
+The company currently maintains three trader platforms.
 Granted, they are easy to use and include:

 Generic trader online: